-- an understanding of how citizens can influence decision-making through the democratic process; - an appreciation that living under the rule of law protects individual citizens and is essential for their wellbeing and safety; - an understanding that there is a separation of power between the executive and the judiciary, and that while some public bodies such as the police and the army can be held to account through Parliament, others such as the courts maintain independence; - an understanding that the freedom to choose and hold other faiths and beliefs is protected in law; - an acceptance that other people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour; and - an understanding of the importance of identifying and combatting discrimination.
+- an understanding of how citizens can influence decision-making through the democratic process; - an appreciation that living under the rule of law protects individual citizens and is essential for their well-being and safety; - an understanding that there is a separation of power between the executive and the judiciary and that while some public bodies, such as the police and the army, can be held to account through Parliament, others, such as the courts, maintain independence; - an understanding that the freedom to choose and hold other faiths and beliefs is protected in law; - an acceptance that other people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated and should not be the cause of prejudicial or discriminatory behaviour; and - an understanding of the importance of identifying and combatting discrimination.

 We will publish a statement on our website detailing how we embed British values with their students.
-The following are examples in which ways British values will be promoted at our school as appropriate for the age of students:
+The following are examples of which ways British values will be promoted at our school as appropriate for the age of students:

-- Thread into suitable parts of the curriculum. - Ensure that all students within the school have a voice that is listened to and have the opportunity to learn how to argue and defend points of view; - Use teaching resources from a wide variety of sources to help pupils understand a range of faiths. - Provide suitable extra-curricular activities

-- Regular collective worship/assemblies - Involvement in key local, national and international events - Using democratic processes within the academy community where possible - Teach students, with appropriate reinforcement, the rules and expectations of their academy. - Promote opportunities for students to express their views in a safe environment. - Invite a range of visitors from outside agencies/organisations to reinforce the British values messages - External trips and extended activities
+- Thread into suitable parts of the curriculum. - Ensure that all students within the school have a voice that is listened to and have the opportunity to learn how to argue and defend points of view; - Use teaching resources from various sources to help pupils understand a range of faiths. - Provide suitable extra-curricular activities - Regular collective worship/assemblies - Involvement in key local, national and international events - Using democratic processes within the academy community where possible - Teach students, with appropriate reinforcement, the rules and expectations of their academy. - Promote opportunities for students to express their views in a safe environment. - Invite a range of visitors from outside agencies/organisations to reinforce the British values messages - External trips and extended activities - Celebrate achievements - Highlight positivity on the school's weekly briefings

-SLT will review, monitor and evaluate the effectiveness of this policy annually.
+SLT will review, monitor and evaluate the effectiveness of this policy annually - see Curriculum Map.